Geoalert/mapflow-docs-en/source/faq.rst

 ---------
 **How to buy credits for using the platform?
 How much is it?**

     The cost of the Services is determined in conventional units, Credits, where 1 Credit is equal to USD 0.1.
 To make a payment, go to the Settings of your personal account, or click on the balance icon and select the required number of credits ($50, $90 or $800).
-See :doc:`Mapflow tariffs </userguides/prices>`.
+See :doc:`Mapflow prices </userguides/prices>`.

-**I represent a company and would like to perform large volumes of processing.
+**I represent a company and would like to perform large volume of processing.
 Do you have corporate rates?**

     Check our `commercial plans <https://mapflow.ai/pricing>`_ for Enterprise.
 Contact our `sales <https://geoalert.io/#contacts>`_ to send your inquiry and get the quotation.